100-m/nx.digital/doc/security.md

 ### Storage & key management

 At Neoxam, we fetch our clients’ public key from their GitHub account (https://github.com/USER.keys).
-All of our clients must have a GitHub account.
+All our clients must have a GitHub account.
 If not, they must create one and send us their username to get their public keys automatically.
 A script is launched every 5 minutes to synchronize the public key.
-Once the client revokes his public key, it will no longer exist on our server.
+Once the client revokes its public key, it will no longer exist on our server.
 Therefore, access is no longer available.
 Your credentials and passphrase must remain confidential so that no one can modify or remove your public key.
 Our contract and trust are based on it.

 ### How to manage SSH Keys ?